Orlando Jackson Browne concert: DPAC threat made | WFTV

-ORLANDO, Fla. - There will be an increased presence during singer-songwriter Jackson Browne’s concert Tuesday evening at the Dr. Phillips Center for the Performing Arts after a threat was made at a northwest Indiana church known for its progressive stands on racial and social justice issues, the Orlando Police Department said.
+ORLANDO, Fla. - There was an increased police presence during singer-songwriter Jackson Browne’s concert Tuesday evening at the Dr. Phillips Center for the Performing Arts after a threat was made at a northwest Indiana church known for its progressive stands on racial and social justice issues, the Orlando Police Department said.

+The show went on as planned and concert-goers sad they felt safe.

 Related Headlines